 No doubt you’ve heard about those lawyers who scan everything that crosses their desks, efficiently coding and filing each receipt or treatise like a lean, mean legal document management machine.
 It sounds wonderful, doesn’t it?
-Truth is, you love the idea of becoming a paperless, even semi-paperless firm, but have no idea what to do once you scan that first piece of paper.
-Where do you put it?
-How do you find it later?
-And how do you get your partners to go along?
-Well, you’re in good company.
-So when we heard about Steve Irons’ “Scanbition” seminars, we asked him for a few tips to help lawyers make the move to firm-wide scanning.
+When we heard about Steve Irons’ “Scanbition” seminars, we asked him for a few tips to help lawyers make the move to firm-wide scanning.
 “Scanbition,” if you’re wondering, describes a firm’s ambition to move from a culture of “casual scanning” to a “scanning with a plan.”

 It’s best to assess all the practical scanning needs of the firm, document them, determine the firm’s best practices for scanning, then implement them in a holistic project.
 It’s not that hard, but it’s not as easy as saying, “We have scanning turned on at our copier.”
 Here are three tips to consider as you move to firm-wide scanning, or “scanning with a plan.”